JonatanHjelm95/PythonSemProjekt/README.md

 # Challenges
 The biggest challenge was to get the right stock/forex/crypto symbol from user input.
 This took a while to fix, but was eventually solved using even more webscraping.
-The end results is quite good.
+The end results is quite good, and performing a search is pretty easy

 # How to run
 - Open python folder, run flaskApp.py; Make post requests to localhost:5001/api/predict